junlabucsd/mm3/docs/Cell_data_description.md

-# mm3 Overview as of March 2017
+# Description of cell data

 When cells are made during lineage creation, the information is stored per cell in an object called Cell.
 The Cell object is the fundamental unit of data produced by mm3.
 Every Cell object has a unique identifier (`id`) as well as all the other pertinent information.
 Below is a description of the information contained in a Cell object and how to export it to other formats.
 For an overview on classes in Python see [here](https://learnpythonthehardway.org/book/ex40.html).